ippontech/blog-usa/posts/create-a-modern-web-app-using-vuejs-and-spring-boot-with-jhipster.md

 ### Structure

-The folder `src/main/webapp/app/shared/model` contains the models and like in Angular, there is a component associated with a `.vue` template for each "page" of the application.
+The folder `src/main/webapp/app/shared/model` contains the models and like in Angular.
+There is a component associated with a `.vue` template for each "page" of the application.

 ![](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/02/vuejs-jhipster-operation.png)